aarus-rana/web-devlopment-lab/README.md

 *  Server-side Logic & Database

 ### [LAB6] User-Specific Data
-* Backend logic to display Todos specifically filtered by `user_id` for authenticated users using ORM migrations.
+* Backend logic to display Todos  for authenticated users using ORM migrations.
 ---

 ##  How to Run